Muqsit/mediawiki-extensions-GLTFHandler/src/Parser/README.md

 - No support for glTF 1.0.
 GLTFParser only works with glTF 2.0 files.
 - No glTF extension support.
 Extensions like [`KHR_draco_mesh_compression`](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_draco_mesh_compression/README.md) are common and need to be supported.
   At the moment, model statistics cannot be properly computed for files using mesh extensions.
-- No means to specify custom local URI resolver.
-Webservers may not store the glTF file in the same directory as its resources.
+- No way to control behavior of local URI resolver.
+Webservers may not store the glTF file in the same directory as the local URI resources that it references.
-- No means to allow certain remote URIs while disallowing others.
+- No way to allow certain remote URIs while disallowing others.
 GLTFParser will either allow all remote URIs or none (default: none).